grodin/algorithms-pt1/chapters/0-introduction/README.md

 ## Assignment

+All required libraries and a barebones IDEA project are in the `hello` directory.

 This assignment is optional.
 Its main purpose is to ensure that you can write simple Java programs; use algs4.jar; and submit the assignment.

 #### Specification